 - If a host key is generated when another one has already been generated, a prompt to ask whether to update it is displayed.
 To update, enter "y."
-To cancel, enter "n." - setssh can register just one user public key at a time. - Input of the user public key when executing setssh is finished by pressing [Enter] key and then [Ctrl] + [D] key (EOF). - If the XSCF units are duplexed, the settings are automatically reflected in the standby XSCFs.
+To cancel, enter "n." - setssh can register just one user public key at a time. - Input of the user public key when executing setssh is finished by pressing [Enter] key and then [Ctrl] + [D] key (EOF). - If the system has two or more XSCF units, the settings are automatically reflected in the standby XSCFs.
 A failure of the standby XSCFs causes an error and then the settings are reflected only in the active XSCF. - You can confirm the contents of SSH service set currently by using showssh(8).